Akuli/import-that/fun/braces.md

     2
     3

 Great!
-Now we just need to add some [basic codec stuff](../boring/encodings.md#custom-encodings).
+Now we just need some [basic codec stuff](../boring/encodings.md#custom-encodings) and we're done.

+## The Codec

 Delete the `fix_code` function and everything after it, and add this:

 ```python
 import codecs,re